Ashley Callingbull: Life and career

 Ashley Callingbull was born in Enoch Cree Nation near Edmonton in Alberta, to Cree parents.
 By the age of 10, she had consecutively won all Enoch's princess crowns in her community.
 She graduated from high school at the age of 16.
 Soon after, she began her University studies to pursue her Bachelor of Science, Communications, and an Arts degree focusing on drama and acting/television.

 Callingbull was also chosen as Miss Canada for the Miss Friendship International Pageant held in Hubei, China in September 2010, and represented Canada at the Queen of the World Final held in Germany also in 2010.

 She also represented Canada at Miss Humanity International in Barbados in October 2011.

-She used her fame to urge the First Nations band governments to vote to depose the Conservative Party of Canada in the 2015 federal election.
+She used her success to urge the First Nations band governments to vote to depose the Conservative Party of Canada in the 2015 federal election.
 Callingbull stated that the First Nation's concerns needed to be prominent in the campaign.
 While competing in Mrs. Universe, she wore a dress that aimed to raise awareness for missing and murdered Indigenous women, designed by Lesley Hampton.

 In May 2022, she become the first Indigenous First Nations woman to be featured in a Sports Illustrated Swimsuit Issue.

-She is also an actress, with roles including the television series Blackstone and the film The Great Salish Heist.
+As an actress, she has appeared in the television series Blackstone and the film The Great Salish Heist.

+Callingbull appears with host Howie Mandel on Canadian game show The Price Is Right Tonight (2026 on).

 Personal life

 Callingbull has said that she "never had the perfect childhood everyone dreams of.
 I had an incredibly difficult childhood and was raised mainly by my mother and grandparents...It was difficult to grow up the way I did, but it made me appreciate everything I have and most importantly made me the strong woman I am today."

 Callingbull says she was drawn to the Mrs. Universe competition because of its domestic violence theme.

 "I thought, this is a perfect platform for me because I'm relatable to people, I've experienced this myself and I'm able to speak about it," she said.
 "I'm glad I'm able to use this title as a way to speak for others that can't speak for themselves."

-She also credits turning to her First Nation culture for helping her heal and find herself.

-Callingbull has received the Role Model Award from the United Nations in 2015, the Youth Award at the Indspire Awards in 2019 and was inducted into the Circle Of Honour at the Esquao Awards in 2016.
-Callingbull was also named one of the Top 10 Power women in Canada.